abcnews/story-lab-standup-bot/README.md

 All pushes to the `main` branch of this repository will now deploy to Deno Deploy and run automatically.

-We may, in future, merge the Deno version into `main`.

 ## Author

 [Joshua Byrd \<byrd.joshua@abc.net.au\>](mailto:byrd.joshua@abc.net.au)